The Gemini API can generate text output when provided text, images, video, and audio as input.

 Every prompt you send to the model includes

-control how the model generates responses.
+parameters that control how the model generates responses.
 You can use

 GenerationConfig